 Schwarz, Hans (1979) Good and Evil in Technology as a Question of Christian Values.
 Perspectives on science and Christian faith: journal of the American Scientific Affiliation 31, pp. 205-209.

 For many years technological progress was perceived as intrinsically good and necessary.
 Yet more and more people begin to question whether technology and the notion of progress can actually be called good.
 Some people even wish to do away with the idea of progress altogether and return to a lifestyle of simplicity.
 Indeed, what is good or evil in technology can neither be discerned in a ...

-|Institutions:||Philosophy, Art, and Society > Institut für Evangelische Theologie > Lehrstuhl für Systematische Theologie und theologische Gegenwartsfragen|
+|Institutions:||Philosophy, Art History, History, and Humanities > Institut für Evangelische Theologie > Lehrstuhl für Systematische Theologie und theologische Gegenwartsfragen - Prof. Dr. Matthias Heesch|

-|Subjects:||200 Religion > 230 Christian theology|
+|Dewey Decimal Classification:||200 Religion > 230 Christian theology|

 |Created at the University of Regensburg:||Unknown|

-|Deposited On:||07 Feb 2011 12:37|
+|Deposited on:||07 Feb 2011 12:37|